richez/Organizer/README.md

 * Share content consulted in other applications to a new or existing project

 ## Roadmap
-- [ ] Show link preview on the content context menu
 - [ ] Add SwiftUI app
 - [ ] Sync SwiftData database to iCloud